BigVik193/pasteman/HOMEBREW-DISTRIBUTION.md

 # Homebrew Distribution Guide

-This guide shows how to distribute PastePal via Homebrew - much simpler than Apple's code signing!
+This guide shows how to distribute Pasteman via Homebrew - much simpler than Apple's code signing!

 ## 🍺 Why Homebrew?